Abe had faith before he got his Jewish credentials

 “Happy.
 That’s the people whose sins are forgiven and buried deep in the dirt.

 Happy.
-That’s the person whose sin has been expunged—never again admissible in God’s court."2
+That’s the person whose sin has been permanently deleted—never again admissible in God’s court."2

 - 4:9 So tell me, is this happiness reserved for Jews alone, we who observe the ritual of circumcision?
 Or can folks who aren’t circumcised get in on it, too?

-- 4:10 Tell me, how was it that Abraham got himself tagged as a good soul?
+- 4:10 Tell me, how did Abraham get tagged as a good person?
 Did that happen before he was circumcised or after?
 I’ll give you the answer.
 Before.

-- 4:11 He wasn’t a good soul because he got circumcised.
-He got circumcised because he was a good soul.
+- 4:11 He wasn’t good because he got circumcised.
+He got circumcised because he was good.
 Circumcision was a sign, a mark of God’s approval.
-So Abraham is the father of everyone who trusts him and yet has never been circumcised.
+So Abraham is the father of everyone who trusts God, even if they haven’t been circumcised.
 God includes them among the good and righteous.

 - 4:12 Abraham is the father of circumcised people, too.
-I’m not talking about folks who went through the ritual of circumcision.
+I’m not talking about folks who merely went through the ritual of circumcision.
 I’m talking about circumcised Jews who trust God.
-When they do that, they’re walking in the footsteps of our ancestor Abraham because he put his faith in God even before he was circumcised.
+When they do that, they’re doing what our ancestor Abraham did.
+Abraham trusted God first.
+Circumcision came later.